 - The soft spot on the head (fontanel) appears to be bulging

 - Body stiffness

 You should call your pediatrician immediately if your child shows any of these symptoms.

 Who is at Risk?

 - Children who are under the age of 1 and older adults are at a Risk of contracting encephalitis causing viruses that are more severe or more common in these age groups.

-- People who have weak immune systems like individuals who are on certain medication that can weaken the immune system or people who have HIV/AIDS are at a higher Risk of contracting encephalitis.
+- People who have weak immune systems like individuals who are on certain medications that can weaken the immune system or people who have HIV/AIDS are at a Higher Risk of contracting encephalitis.

 In very rare cases the MMR vaccination (measles, mumps, rubella) has caused encephalitis in children.

 The most common cause of encephalitis is usually a viral infection.
 The two main types of encephalitis are primary encephalitis and secondary encephalitis.